sonertari/SSLproxy/README.md

 sockets](https://man.openbsd.org/divert.4), where the packet filter diverts the packets to a program listening on a divert socket, and after processing the packets the program reinjects them into the kernel.
-If there is no program listening on that divert socket or the program does not reinject the packets to the kernel, the connection is effectively blocked.
+If there is no program listening on that divert socket or the program does not reinject the packets into the kernel, the connection is effectively blocked.
 In the case of SSLproxy, SSLproxy acts as both the packet filter and the kernel, and the communication occurs over networking sockets.

 For example, given the following proxy specification: